 Hardware requirements and recommendations for foundational services

-Before you install your product, review the system requirements for installing the foundational services.
+Before you install IBM Cloud Pak for Integration, review the system requirements for installing the foundational services.

 Some services have dependency on other services.
 You must consider the service and its dependencies when you estimate the hardware requirements.
 For more information about the service dependencies, see Dependencies of the IBM Cloud Pak foundational services.
 For any high availability (HA) configuration that is required for a service, see Configuring high availability for foundational services.

 Sizing for foundational services

 Based on your cluster requirements, you can pick a deployment profile and enable it during installation.
 IBM Cloud Pak foundational services provides starterset, starter, large, production, medium, and small deployment profiles.
 For more information about these profiles, see Table 1.
 Deployment profiles.

 You can set the profile during installation or upgrade.

 starterset.
 Before you install foundational services, you can change the profile to

 can scale up a profile anytime after installation.
 However, scaling down a profile can be done only if no other Cloud Pak has requested for a larger size.
 For example, if you install with a